johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 ### Use a Scope in Code Search

 In the search dialog, select the "Scope" tab and choose the scope you want to use in the dropdown.
-We're searching the [Wagtail](https://github.com/wagtail/wagtail) repository below.
+We're browsing the [Wagtail](https://github.com/wagtail/wagtail) repository below.
 Notice the number of matches reduces significantly as the scope gets more specific.

 {{< mp4-video src="/videos/jetbrains-scope.mp4" >}}

 ## Conclusion

-Use **JetBrains Excluded Files** to permanently exclude files from code search.
-Use **JetBrains Scope** to exclude files on a per-search basis.
+JetBrains provides some powerful tools for exploring your source code.
+Use [JetBrains Excluded Files](#jetbrains-excluded-files) to permanently exclude files.
+Use [JetBrains Scope](#jetbrains-scope) to exclude files on a per-search basis.
 May your code searches be fast and fruitful.